 This is the tough one, and will make or break you.
 You must do this work with love, or you fail.
 You don’t have to think, but you must love.
 This is one of the reasons I have nice tools.
 If I get hung up with maybe a busted knuckle or a busted stud, I feel my tools, like art objects or lovely feelies, until the rage subsides and sense and love return…

 At the time, I thought I learned a lot about working on my car.
 I didn’t realize I was also learning about learning.

 Many, many people have written about how John Muir’s book empowered them — helped them achieve success and competence they didn’t expect to achieve.
-Muir managed in print not to be the sage on the stage, but the guide on the side.
+Muir managed in print to be not the sage on the stage, but the guide on the side.

 I thought I was just taking a mental break, remembering how Muir’s book helped me set valve clearances and install a new fan belt.
 Instead I’m surprised how instructions written by a man who died nearly 30 years ago are so clear, cogent, and, yes, enjoyable to read.